What makes Korean desserts iconic from others? More than 30 recipes are waiting to tell you the truth. Are you curious?

 Besides white color, the outer has a green color, made from adding match into the dough.
 Koreans believe that the cake can bring luck, giving everyone gifts, especially those adored before examinations.

 Hwangnam-ppang was invented in 1939 during the Japanese colonial period in Gyeongju Province’s Hwangnam-dong district, giving rise to the cake’s name.

 The flour used to make the cake must adhere to a strict flour-water ratio before being wrapped with red beans, rounded and flattened, and pressed with molds to decorate.

 Finally, the prepared dough is baked in the oven, generating a ripe Hwangnam-ppang with a rich aroma from the sweet scent of red beans.

-Hoppang is famous street food in Korea, particularly during the winter season.
-It is a rice ball filled with sweet red bean paste or other fillings such as vegetables, sausage, up to your favorites.
+Hoppang is a famous dish on all Korean streets, particularly during the winter season.
+It is a rice ball filled with sweet red bean paste or other fillings: vegetables, sausage, etcs.
 The dish is excellent as a dessert for the whole family, especially your beloved children.

 Check out if you don’t know how to make the tasty sweet red bean bun.

 Korean dessert has made the spotlight on the market.
 On many TV shows, Koreans are so passionate about daily food that they always make me hungry.
 It will inevitably be a culinary adventure that you will never forget.

 One of my favorite food bloggers is a Jeju girl; she is the one who inspired me the love gelatin desserts and pudding.
 It’s my turn to spread the love to you!